sqonk/phext-detach/README.md

 ## Updating from V0.4

-Release 0.5+ adjusts the way Dispatcher::map() works so that it automatically builds and starts the TaskMap, return the result of ->start() on the map object.
-It's parameters have also been expanded to accept the various TaskMap configuration options directly, in preparation for named parameters in PHP8.
+Release 0.5+ adjusts the way Dispatcher::map() works so that it automatically builds and starts the TaskMap, returning the result of `->start()` on the map object.
+Its parameters have also been expanded to accept the various TaskMap configuration options directly, in preparation for named parameters in PHP8.